-Select ‘yes’ or ‘no’: My organization is led by individuals from a group that has been historically underrepresented or marginalized.
+2. Select ‘yes’ or ‘no’: My organization is led by individuals from a group that has been historically underrepresented or marginalized.
 If yes, please describe.

 Historically underrepresented or marginalized may include: BIPOC (Black, indigenous, and people of color); immigrants and/or refugees, people with disabilities, or LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) people.

-- What artist(s) do you plan to present/partner with?
+a.
+What artist(s) do you plan to present/partner with?
 Describe their work.

-Select ‘yes’ or ‘no’: My organization plans to engage an artist(s) from a group that has been historically underrepresented or marginalized.
+2. Select ‘yes’ or ‘no’: My organization plans to engage an artist(s) from a group that has been historically underrepresented or marginalized.
 If yes, please describe.

-Budget (use template provided)
+1. Project budget (use template provided)

-Joshua Feist, director of grantmaking, 612.238.8054
+Joshua Feist, director of community support, 612.238.8054